gsauthof/dracut-sshd/README.md

 still work.
 See also Section 'Example: Emergency Shell' on how to resume the boot process then.

+A simple way to trigger the timeout is to enter the wrong password 3 times when unlocking a LUKS volume.
+Under Fedora 28, the timeout is then 2 minutes or so long, i.e. the emergency shell is then started after 2 minutes, by default, even without explicitly adding `rd.shell` to the kernel command line.
+One can recover from such a situation with e.g.:

+    # systemctl restart 'systemd-cryptsetup@*'

+Another example for the emergency shell getting started is that a device that is necessary for mounting the root filesystem simply isn't attached - or the UUIDs specified on the kernel command line don't match.
+After inspecting the situation with `systemctl status ...`, `journalctl -e`, etc. one can regenerate some config and restart the appropriate services in a similar fashion.

 ## Network

 An alternative to the [networkd][networkd] configuration is to